Christian Peoples Alliance: Abbey Hills Mosque

 The CPA campaigned against the building of the Abbey Mills Mosque in West Ham, planned to have been built by a sect of Islam which the CPA claimed was a "radical sect".
 The party's broadcast in relation to the planning was censored on both the BBC and on ITV, leading to the CPA taking unsuccessful legal action.
 A 23-year-old man from Stevenage posted a death threat on YouTube in response to the group's opposition to the mosque's construction.
 The party claimed the planned mosque was an "unwanted landmark", stating its belief that the construction would "undermine community cohesion".
 A petition on the official Downing Street website to prevent the mosque's construction gained more than 255,000 signatures, claiming that the mosque would "cause terrible violence".

-Craig resignation

-Craig resigned as leader in October 2012 and later joined the UK Independence Party.

 Targeting of Stella Creasy

+In November 2019, during the general election campaign, it was reported that CPA would focus on opposing Stella Creasy in her Walthamstow constituency.
+Creasy had that summer led successful attempts to decriminalise abortion in Northern Ireland.

-In the 2019 general election campaign, The Guardian reported that the CPA would have 30 candidates and that the party had admitted that its primary ambition was to unseat the pro-abortion rights Labour MP Stella Creasy, who was heavily pregnant at the time.
-This followed a similar targeting of Creasy in October 2019 by the UK arm of the US anti-abortion group, the Center for Bio-Ethical Reform, which had led the police to pass a file to the Crown Prosecution Service to consider whether its campaign constituted an offence of harassment.
+The CPA campaign followed another in October that year by the Center for Bio-Ethical Reform, an anti-abortion group.
+The CBR campaign led to police passing a file to the Crown Prosecution Service to consider whether it constituted harassment.

-The CPA finished last in the Walthamstow constituency with less than 1% of the vote, losing its deposit.
+The CPA came last with 0.5% of the vote.